vku1/sqlweb/README.md

 ## Benefits

 - The simpliest page needs only one variable which is also SQL query
-- The hardest page with full possible functionality You may get using 15 variables (one variable is query or constraint or hybrid)
+- The hardest page with full possible functionality You may get using 17 variables (each variable is query/constraint/hybrid)

 ## Limitations